Woman getting a BOTOX® treatment at NMVS

 Venous Stenting

-While most venous disease is due to reflux or nonfunctioning valves in the veins of the legs, venous obstruction can also cause venous disorders.
-If you think of your veins as hoses taking blood from your legs back to the heart, an obstruction of those veins would be like kinking or pinching off the hose.
+While most venous diseases are due to reflux or nonfunctioning valves in the veins of the legs, venous obstruction can also cause venous disorders.
+If you think of your veins as hoses taking blood from your legs back to the heart, an obstruction of those veins would be like kinking or pinching off the hose, which is venous stenting.
+If you’re looking for venous stenting treatment near you, Northern Michigan Vein Specialists in Traverse City and Cadillac, MI, can help!

 What Causes Venous Stenting?

 This stenosis or obstruction in veins causes pressure to build up upstream, which for the veins, is in the legs.
-The increased venous pressure leads to leg swelling, edema, heaviness, leg fatigue, varicose veins and venous ulceration.
+The increased venous pressure leads to leg swelling, edema, heaviness, leg fatigue, varicose veins, and venous ulceration.
 This narrowing of the veins typically occurs in the pelvis where the iliac arteries cross the veins.
-Classically, this has been described as May-Thurner syndrome where the left iliac vein is compressed by the right iliac artery but the veins can be compressed by the arteries at other locations as well.
+Classically, this has been described as May-Thurner syndrome where the left iliac vein is compressed by the right iliac artery, but the veins can be compressed by the arteries at other locations as well.
 The arteries are under pressure and are therefore much stiffer.
-This causes the vein to become compressed between the artery which crosses over top and the spine which lies under the vein.
+This causes the vein to be compressed between the artery crossing over top and the spine under it.

 How Can Obstructed Veins Be Treated?

-Dr. Heeringa is the first physician in Northern Michigan to offer IVUS and venous stenting for both post thrombotic and non thrombotic iliac vein lesions such as May-Thurner syndrome.
+Dr. Heeringa is the first physician in Northern Michigan to offer IVUS and venous stenting for both post thrombotic and non-thrombotic iliac vein lesions such as May-Thurner syndrome.
+Discover world-class vein care and venous disease treatment with venous stenting at Northern Michigan Vein Specialists!